sameryadav/eds-masterclass/docs/migration-exercise.md

     - https://deno.com/blog/open-source
     - https://deno.com/blog/v2.5

-The blog post metadata should contain fields for `Author` and `Tags` which are currently missing.
+TASK: The blog post metadata should contain fields for `Author` and `Tags` which are currently missing.
 Update the `handleBlogPosts` function in `import.js` to include these in the metadata table.

-_Solution is available in the `migration-02` branch_
+_Solution is available here: https://gist.github.com/usman-khalid/d15cdec210ff88fd9db55e022a3804fb_

 _TIP: Use the Import Workbench to import one as a test.
 Once satisfied with your import updates, import all 5 pages in bulk, then drop them in your DA folder in a /blog folder._

 ## Step 3: Create site and blog indices
-- Create some dummy non-blog content on the site, throw some blocks on a couple of pages and publish them
 - Go to https://labs.aem.live/tools/index-admin/index.html
 - Create a `default` index for site content.
 It should include all site content excluding blog post pages
 - Create a `blog` index for the blog pages that were imported